 d.
 English proficiency must be established for all students.
 A student who is noticeably deficient in the written and/or oral use of the English language cannot obtain an advanced degree from University of Colorado Colorado Springs.
 Each program judges the qualifications of its students in the use of English.

 The following are options for determining English Proficiency.
-Departments must use at least one of these options.
+Departments must use at least one of these options:

 Postsecondary degree from a US accredited institution or in a program where English is the language of instruction.

-Successful completion of an UCCS approved English language training program
+Successful completion of an UCCS approved English language training program.

-Department may develop other criteria that are reported to the Graduate School.
+Programs may develop other criteria that are reported to the Graduate School.
 The established criteria must be published (e.g., on department websites).
 Such methods may include, but are not limited to, in-person interviews with students; specific scores on standardized tests such as GRE or GMAT; submission of papers to professional journals where English is the written language and student has a substantial role in writing the paper.

-Note: It is important to communicate to potential students the English Language expectations so that they can plan appropriately and not apply if they do not meet the minimum standards.
+Note: It is important to communicate to potential students the English language expectations so that they can plan appropriately and not apply if they do not meet the minimum standards.

 Section B: Provisional Admission